dspinellis/alexandria3k/_sources/cli-eg.rst.txt

 Database of COVID research
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following command creates an SQLite database with all Crossref data
+The following command creates an *SQLite* database named ``covid.db``
-regarding publications that contain “COVID” in their title or abstract.
+with all Crossref data regarding publications that contain “COVID”
+in their title or abstract.
+The created database can be opened with *SQLite*.

 .. code:: sh